apache/spark/docs/helm-chart/production-guide.rst

 PgBouncer
 ---------

-If you are using PostgresSQL as your database, you will likely want to enable `PgBouncer <https://www.pgbouncer.org/>`_ as well.
+If you are using PostgreSQL as your database, you will likely want to enable `PgBouncer <https://www.pgbouncer.org/>`_ as well.
 Airflow can open a lot of database connections due to its distributed nature and using a connection pooler can significantly reduce the number of open connections on the database.